Undergraduate Course Descriptions

 CC/GS/SEAS: Partial Fulfillment of Global Core Requirement

-Considers efforts since 1900 to synthesize a coherent understanding of what "Hinduism" entails, sometimes under the heading of sanatana dharma.
+Considers efforts since 1900 to synthesize a coherent understanding of what Hinduism entails, sometimes under the heading of sanatana dharma.
 Using a rubric provided by the Bhagavad Gita, explores philosophical/theological (jnana), ritual (karma), and devotional (bhakti) aspects of Hindu life and thought.

 RELI UN2315 Japanese Religious Traditions.
 3 points.